Eczbek/xieite/docs/containers/OrderedMap.md

 # xieite::containers::OrderedMap
-Declared in `<xieite/containers/OrderedMap.hpp>`
+Defined in header `<xieite/containers/OrderedMap.hpp>`

 <br/>

 An map for storing values by orderable keys.
+Expects keys type to be convertible to `std::size_t`.

 <br/><br/>